 Want To Improve Employee Engagement?
 Here’s how: How To Improve Employee Engagement — A 5 Steps Approach

 4 — Time To Hire

 A KPI that is often misunderstood (poor KPI ;).
-The KPI does NOT measure the time from the publication of a job vacancy to the day a candidate accepted an offer.
-On the contrary, this a KPI you can use to measure your internal processes.
+The KPI does NOT measure the time from the publication of a job vacancy to the day a candidate accepts an offer.
+On the contrary, this is a KPI you can use to measure your internal processes.
 Accordingly, the KPI measures the time required from the day a candidate enters the hiring pipeline to the day he/she signs the contract.

 5 — 90-Day Failure Rate